 About the Program

 Welcome to the University of South Florida Physician Assistant (USFPA) Education Program website.
 The University of South Florida is proud to be starting a new physician assistant education program in the Morsani College of Medicine, Internal Medicine Department.
 The program is now in its infancy and has applied for provisional accreditation through the Accreditation Review Commission for the Education of the Physician Assistant (ARC-PA).
-The process will take until the results of the provisional accreditation visit are released, October 2014.
-In the meantime preparations are in progress to complete the application and ready the facility for the Charter Class entering in May 2015.
+The process will take until the results of the provisional accreditation visit are released October 2014.
+In the meantime, preparations are in progress to complete the application and ready the facility for the Charter Class entering in April 2015.

 The University of South Florida, Morsani College of Medicine, Physician Assistant Program has applied for provisional accreditation from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
 The University of South Florida, Morsani College of Medicine, Physician Assistant Program anticipates matriculating its first class in June, 2015, pending provisional accreditation in September, 2014.
 Provisional accreditation is an accreditation status for a new PA program that has not yet enrolled students, but at the time of its comprehensive accreditation review, has demonstrated its preparedness to initiate a program in accordance with the accreditation Standards.
 Provisional accreditation must be awarded in order for any new PA Program to take applications for admission.
 The USF PA Program will not begin if we are denied provisional accreditation.

 Prospective students should periodically view the website for updates and notices.
 The most successful applicants have a background in sciences and have some experience centered around the health care field.
 The website will be the primary source of information about the new program and will be updated as the application and credentialing process proceeds.
-I wish you all well and good fortune in your endeavors.
+We wish you all well and good fortune in your endeavors.